Shelby County is in a Burn Ban until further notice.

 How much of EMS is currently paid for by taxes?
 How will this change?

-When the EMS Public Measure passes, all Shelby County residents will pay for a share of the cost of EMS through a tax levy.
-The proposed amount is $.75 cents per $1,000 of taxable property within the county.
+Shelby County residents cost share EMS services through a tax levy.
+The amount is $.75 cents per $1,000 of taxable property within the county.
 In addition, there will be an income surtax assessment on Iowa individuals’ income tax returns for Shelby County residents at a rate of 1%.

 Why are the hospital transfers to a larger facility included as a part of this operation and tax funding?